mricon/lce-talk/talk.rst

   "Personal questions" are backdoors to your system
     Personal questions are an abomination.
-It's a poor-man's mechanism of adding a "what-you-know" factor to authentication, and it works just as described -- poorly.
+It's a poor-man's mechanism of adding a "what-you-know" factor to authentication, and it works just as conceived -- poorly.

     If users are allowed to pick their own questions, they are inevitably something easily guessable, such as "what is your